 The school is where sectionals take place.
 To get there from the JUFA, go to the left of the Rathaus (castle thing) until you get to the next street.
 The school is across the street and a bit to the left.
-We'll all head there together on the first day, which is necessary in part since we don't know yet which wing we're in, or even which door we'll have to enter through!
-(Aside: One year, some folks got caught up at the JUFA and couldn't figure out how to get into the school.
-After 15 minutes, they had to call Verena to let them in!
-I can't imagine how embarrassing THAT would be.
-The poor fellows missed the introductions and thus spent the week in seclusion because they didn't know anybody's names.
-Don't let that happen to you!)
-After that, however, you're on your own.
+We'll all head there together on the first day, which is necessary in part since we don't know yet which wing we're in, or even which door we'll have to enter through!11 After that, however, you're on your own.
 The school will usually be unlocked early each morning for individual practice.
 Since nobody wants to have to get up even earlier than they already have to, this is greater incentive to have your parts prepared beforehand.